Multi-Year Accessibility Plan

 3. Accessible Canada Act Review Committee

 The MPCC Accessibility Plan was also reviewed by the External Consultation Firm’s standing Accessible Canada Act Review Committee.
-Consultation Group members are individuals with a variety of lived experience with disabilities, and knowledge of a range of accessibility issues.
+Consultation Group members are individuals with lived experience with disabilities, and knowledge of accessibility issues.
 Consultation was conducted September 29th to October 11th, 2022.
 The five-member committee consists of members who self-identify with a disability including mobility, vision, learning disability, mental health disability, and hearing loss.

 Committee members were provided an overview of the functions at the MPCC and an advance copy of the draft MPCC Accessibility Plan.
 Members provided comments on the plan format and readability, accessibility actions as outlined in the plan, suggested timelines for actions, and specific barriers that could be encountered.
 Committee feedback has been incorporated into this approved plan.